Unable to create Exchange Online mailbox

 Click on In from AD – User Exchange > Edit.

 Click on Yes.
 This will create a new rule and disable the default rule.
-This is good practice because all default rules are reset each time Azure AD Connect is updated.
+This is best practice because all default rules are reset each time Azure AD Connect is updated.

 - Name: modify if needed